 A typical manufacturer of side access ramps is the Italian Navalimpianti Group that provided side access ramps and doors for the Cavour.

-A pallet lift between the main deck and lower deck would be fitted to allow ammunition and stores pallets to be stored below deck.
+A pallet lift between the main deck and lower deck would be fitted to allow ammunition and stores pallets to be stored below the deck.

 Small Craft and Unmanned Systems Launching